zcienka/ethnopedia/README.md

 ```
 npm run build
 ```

 ### Backend
-1. Before running the backend, make sure to set up your configuration.
+1. Before running the backend, `cd backend`
+2. Make sure to set up your configuration.
 Create a `.env` file in the backend directory with the following environment variables:

 ```
 PORT=8000
 MONGO_URI=
 ACCESS_TOKEN_SECRET=
 ```
-2. Install Dependencies:
+3. Install Dependencies:
 ```
-cd backend
 npm install
 ```
-3. Run the server:
+4. Run the server:
 ```
 npx nodemon
 ```